Dr. Anne Cunningham - The Effects of Learning to Read On Children's Minds

 Dr. Anne Cunningham: Precisely.
 So, children may have implicit experiences with phonemic awareness when their parents read nursery rhymes to them.
 Peter Bryant, for example, has argued that nursery rhymes are the genesis of phonemic awareness.
 That’s the beginning place that children might naturally begin to shift to language play.
 Certainly doing Pig Latin, for example, might be something that you would naturally play with language.
 But many children don’t necessarily do that and so we have to provide those specific experiences for the children so that when they go to school they’ll be ready to begin to break the code.

-David Boulton: So, we’re creating these not-normally-used-juxtapositions-in-sounds inside of language to create awareness that there are components in sounds that can then be built on.
+David Boulton: So, we’re creating these not normally used juxtapositions in sounds inside of language to create awareness that there are components in sounds that can then be built on.
 It’s almost like formatting a hard drive, of creating these kind of distinct placeholders that are necessary to juggle the quantum or units, the discrete sounds.

-Dr. Anne Cunningham: Right and it’s with that understanding of how reading develops and how the code is broken that we as educators can go back and provide experiences for all children, not just the advantaged children whose families do this more naturally, but children whose families don’t provide these experiences.
-We can, as educators, provide these experiences for children in a very child centered pedagogical fashion that doesn’t make it discrete or skill and drill, but one that’s engaging and fun, but still leads them to this conscious awareness that there are sounds that are contained within words that we can segment and put back together in very playful ways.
+Dr. Anne Cunningham: Right and it’s with that understanding of how reading develops and how the code is broken that we, as educators, can go back and provide experiences for all children, not just the advantaged children whose families do this more naturally, but children whose families don’t provide these experiences.
+We can, as educators, provide these experiences for children in a very child centered pedagogical fashion that doesn’t make it discrete or skill and drill, but one that’s engaging and fun; but still leads them to this conscious awareness that there are sounds that are contained within words that we can segment and put back together in very playful ways.

 David Boulton: Right, an ‘erector set’ for sound.